 Listed below are the proposed changes to Document 5B/315 Annex 4.4 , which contribute to the revision of Recommendation ITU-R M.1371-5:

-To be added before the final draft.
+Updated Table A7-3 to address editorial issues and to propose using Navigational status 9 and 10 to indicate navigating remotely or navigating autonomously.

+Updated Table A7-41 to reflect the work that has been done on Message 28.

+Modified section A8-5 to clarify how Message 1 and Message 14 are related.

+Added a new section A8-6 to describe how to use the information contained in Message 1 and Message 14 to create the Supplemental device ID.

 Attachment

 The following attachment contains the proposed changes to Annex 4.4 of the chairman’s report.
-All track changes from Annex 4.4 have been accepted; only the new proposed changes are shown in track changes.
+Only the new proposed changes are shown in track changes.
 Note that only the relevant sections have been included in this proposal.